Cumberland Gap National Historical Park, Kentucky, United States of America: What to pack, what to wear, and when to go [2023]

 • Voltage adapter

-A plug adapter that supports outlet types A and B. Ensure that you get the right kind.
-The vast majority of adapters for sale now are just plug changers and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Check that you get the correct kind.
+Most adapters on sale are just plug changers and require your devices to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most locations.
+This one should be appropriate for most locations.

 What to do in Cumberland Gap National Historical Park, Kentucky, United States of America